ethereum/EIPs/EIPS/eip-1.md

 Other exceptional statuses include:

 * **Abandoned** -- This EIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.
+  * :arrow_right: Draft -- Authors or new champions wishing to pursue this EIP can ask for changing it to Draft status.
 * **Rejected** -- An EIP that is fundamentally broken or a Core EIP that was rejected by the Core Devs and will not be implemented.
+An EIP cannot move on from this state.
 * **Active** -- This is similar to Final, but denotes an EIP which may be updated without changing its EIP number.
+An EIP cannot move on from this state.
 * **Superseded** -- An EIP which was previously final but is no longer considered state-of-the-art.
 Another EIP will be in Final status and reference the Superseded EIP.
+An EIP cannot move on from this state.

 ## What belongs in a successful EIP?